 Despite my criticism, I know I live in a remarkable place — a place where I can criticize to my heart’s content.
 I may not have faith in the government, but I have faith in the promise.
 I believe all people are created equal.
 It may not always be true, but it is truer here than anywhere else in the world.
 America is an unprecedented and ongoing experiment in democracy.
 That’s worth protecting.

 The experiment comes at a cost.
 Progress often requires sacrifice.
 Before his execution, Revolutionary War soldier and spy Nathan Hale lamented, “I regret that I have but one life to give for my country.”
 I don’t know if I have that kind of devotion for my homeland, but there are many who do.
 Today, I remember and am humbled by their selflessness.

 Someday, I hope we will grow out of our fascination with war.
 Someday, I hope we will live in a world that no longer needs armies or soldiers; where I won’t worry about my friends who dutifully wear the uniform.
-But until there is peace, we need people willing to give up everything — people like my grandfather, Paul, my great-grand uncle, Boyd, and my great-grandfather, Charles (and even my uncle Greg).
+But until there is peace, we need people willing to give up everything — people like my grandfather, Paul, my great-grand uncle, Boyd, and my great-grandfather, Charles, and my uncle Jim.

 This Memorial Day, I’m grateful for the sacrifices of the men and women who have given — in the words of Abraham Lincoln — the last full measure of devotion.

 Jonny Eberle is a writer and photographer in Flagstaff, AZ who can’t decide whether to write his byline in first or third person.
 He likes long walks on the beach, alliteration and publishing pithy posts on Twitter: @jonnyeberle.

 [Disclaimer: The families of the soldiers whose names are pictured above are in no way associated with the author or his views.]